Syedmoizulhassanshah/Upgradeable_Drone_Contract_Using_Transparent-Proxy_Pattern/README.md

    ```

 4. Run the deployment script **deploy.js**  present in the scripts folder, using the following command:
-   `npx hardhat run --network rinkeby scripts/deploy.js` to deploy the **Drone_Contract**.
+   `npx hardhat run --network rinkeby scripts/deploy.js` to deploy the **DroneContract**.
-5. Now verify the deployed **Drone_Contract** on rinkeby testnet using the following command:
+5. Now verify the deployed **DroneContract** on rinkeby testnet using the following command:
    `npx hardhat verify --network rinkeby {implementation  contract-address of Drone_Contract}`
-6. We now change proxyAddress in **upgrade.js** with the new **DroneContractProxy address** present in the `const proxyAddress =  '0x1397cbC428E0Bfc599eFB31640F909C12144CDB5';`
-7. Once the **Drone_Contract** is deployed and verified on rinkeby testnet, we now need to deploy the upgraded implementation of Drone-Contract that
-   is **Drone_ContractV2** by running the deployment script **upgrade.js** present in the scripts folder, using the following command:
-   `npx hardhat run --network rinkeby scripts/upgrade.js` to deploy the **Drone_ContractV2**.
-8. Now verify the deployed  **Drone_Contract** on rinkeby testnet using the following command:
-   `npx hardhat verify --network rinkeby {implementation  contract-address of Drone_ContractV2}`
-9. Once verified, your Etherscan transactions will look like this:
+6. Once verified, your Etherscan transactions will look like this:
     ![Etherscan deployment](https://user-images.githubusercontent.com/52605353/174560518-1739fe01-5a13-48a6-a3f0-a17f0040ac59.png)

-   In the proxy pattern, everything is stored and executed in the context of the proxy contract.So in-order to interact with the **Drone_Contract**,
+   In the proxy pattern, everything is stored and executed in the context of the proxy contract.So in-order to interact with the **DroneContract**,
    you should do it via the proxy contract.
 To do that, first we need to inform Etherscan that the deployed contract is actually a proxy.
    In the `Contract` tab of the proxy contract, there’ll be a small dropdown above the source code section (on the right side).